enarx/try.enarx.dev/README.md

 # A guide on how to use Try Enarx 🎯

 A little amount of efforts are required but we will walk you through all of it.
-For instance, trying enarx in your own WASM files is a matter of few clicks.
+For instance, trying enarx with your own WASM files is a matter of few clicks.
 Our goal is to understand how it happens step by step by *learning and doing*.

 # Few insights on Try Enarx